scipy/scipy/doc/source/tutorial/stats.rst

     >>> print('chisquare for normal: chi2 = %6.2f pvalue = %6.4f' % (nch, npval))
     chisquare for normal: chi2 = 64.60 pvalue = 0.0000

-We see that the standard normal distribution is clearly rejected while the standard t-distribution cannot be rejected.
-Since the variance of our sample differs from both standard distribution, we can again redo the test taking the estimate for scale and location into account.
+We see that the standard normal distribution is clearly rejected, while the standard t-distribution cannot be rejected.
+Since the variance of our sample differs from both standard distributions, we can again redo the test taking the estimate for scale and location into account.

 The fit method of the distributions can be used to estimate the parameters